 Integrity, legal responsibility and compliance are inseparable from our daily business operations.
 Our objective is to ensure that all employees worldwide always fulfill their tasks in accordance with all applicable laws, internal guidelines, internationally recognized standards of behavior and voluntary commitments.
 Because we never compromise on integrity, compliance and safety.
-Our comprehensive Bilfinger compliance management system pursues the objective of preventing compliance violations through preventive measures, recognizing early any type of misconduct and, in the case of confirmed violations, reacting quickly and consistently punishing misconduct.
+Our com-